American Red Cross: Role in World War I

 Prior to the United States entry into World War I, the American Red Cross was a neutral organization aiding both the allied and central powers.
 However, when the United States joined the allied powers, the American Red Cross aid to the central powers ended immediately.
 On May 10, 1917, President Woodrow Wilson created the American Red Cross War Council to aid funding initiatives and direct the activities of the organization.
 Throughout the war, the Council raised $400 million.

 During World War I, the American Red Cross operated as a quasi-state and non-governmental organization, separate from the United States government.
 Its efforts were primarily focused on civilian aid overseas, rather than domestic disaster relief.
 The organization spent less than one million dollars on domestic efforts, compared to approximately $120 million allocated to overseas relief.
 It provided food, shelter, employment, and medical assistance to civilians displaced by the war.
 By the end of the war, more than one-third of the U.S. population had joined the organization, and approximately $400 million was raised in 1917 and 1918 alone.
 Notable projects included the Pisa Village housing initiative in Italy, begun in 1918, and the production of 500,000 wound dressings made with Sphagnum moss as an alternative to cotton, based on research by John William Hotson.

 The power of the American Red Cross was soon recognized by the Government which began to see "the value of overseas aid as a tool of statecraft".
 The American Red Cross was increasingly being used as an arm of the state to facilitate the realization of American foreign policy objects.
 Principally, the American Red Cross enhanced America's image abroad while also disseminating American practices and values throughout Europe.
 It intervened in European health and welfare practices by introducing American methods.
 Moreover, after the Bolsheviks seized power in Russia, President Wilson used the American Red Cross as a diplomacy tool to aid the White forces.
 Wilson believed that food was the "real thing" to combat Bolshevism and ordered the American Red Cross to distribute food and material relief to Bolshevik opponents in the Russian civil war.
 The American Red Cross, therefore, served the dual functions of assisting the realization of United States foreign policy objectives and promoting international humanitarianism.

+American Red Cross nurses at a hospital in Liverpool, England, August 10, 1918.

 At the end of the war the League of Red Cross Societies was created.
 This international society of national Red Cross organizations was spearheaded by the United States and sought the "improvement of health, the prevention of disease, and the mitigation of suffering throughout the world."